Free Logo Makers Online: Are They Worthwhile?

-Something free is generally thought to be mediocre at best, and although there are always exceptions to the rule, using a free logo generator could result in an unprofessional logo that does not communicate trust.
+Something free is generally thought to be mediocre at best, and although there are always exceptions to the rule, using free logo makers could result in an unprofessional logo that does not communicate trust.

 About a year ago, I started an e-commerce dropshipping business as an experiment and made it a rule to spend as little money as possible.

 This inevitably led me to use one of the free logo makers online.

 I've been told that it looks decent (perhaps out of pity) by friends.